-Batucada beginners’ drumming course starts 2 July 2017
+Our next Batucada beginners’ drumming course begins 2 July 2017.

 It will be held on Sundays from 1pm to 3pm at our rehearsal space, Whitireia Performing Arts Centre – 25-27 Vivian Street – Studio T1, Level 3.